With a new tax year about to come in and the cost of living crisis still raging, you may be thinking about how you can bolster your personal finances.

-But be aware that these sorts of accounts tend to come with the lowest interest rates on the market.
+But you should be aware that these sorts of accounts tend to come with the lowest interest rates on the market.
 Martin Lewis’s MoneySavingExpert website recommends looking out for ‘bonus’ rate introductory offers to maximise this type of account.

 Say you regularly have a bit more disposable income left over each month, it might be worth looking at a regular savings account.
-This type of account requires that you pay in a set amount each month, and give you higher interest rates than standard accounts in return.
+This type of account requires that you pay in a set amount each month, and should give you higher interest rates than standard accounts in return.

 At the moment, there are several regular savings accounts on offer which are tied to current accounts that currently offer hefty golden handshakes if you switch to them.
 Natwest and First Direct are among the banking brands offering three-figure sign-on bonuses which have decent savings rates attached to them.